Tips For Choosing The Right Shed Size, Style, and Siding

 When purchasing a storage unit, you must first consider the size of your yard.
 Generally speaking, a 12’ x 12’ shed size will greatly suit a large yard, while 8’ x 10’ shed dimensions might be a better fit for a medium-sized yard.

 In selecting a size, you must think beyond the building itself.
-Remember the foundation should be at least one foot larger than the shed on all sizes.
+Remember, the foundation should be at least one foot larger than the shed in all sizes.
 Property lines, roads, and floodplains are all important setbacks to account for when picking your storage shed size.
 The storage unit should look in scale with the property in your home.
-You need to make sure the shed doesn’t overwhelm the back yard and doesn’t interfere with other things in the yard.
+You need to make sure the shed doesn’t overwhelm the backyard and doesn’t interfere with other things in the yard.